 Such are human natural variables for space, in English.
 If we use these variables to create text in spoken or written natural language, they become generative.
-We do not name them variables because they would change often; it is for the fact that the human person decides what variable he or she a given moment prefers, and even very similar contexts may bring different, yet equally correct results.
+We do not name them variables because they would often change; it is for the fact that the human person decides what variable he or she a given moment prefers, and even very similar contexts may bring different, yet equally correct results.

 Feel welcome to read: